 In reality, general education is more than what it is often perceived to be.
 Fundamentally, the purpose of education is not to train the students for a specific job but equips them with the skills they need to live life (Walters & Bockorn, 2018).
 As corporations seek graduates who can lead, communicate, analyze problems, and propose solutions, students need to be immersed in fields that would widen and deepen their perspectives; and such is what is general education for.

 This article discusses the basics and complexities of the general education program.
-Specifically, it lays down the general education definition, the relevance of general education courses in light of today’s online education trends, the list of general education classes, and the factors to consider in choosing general education classes.
-By having a better understanding of the general education’s rationale, one can have a more fulfilling journey learning new life skills.
+Specifically, it lays down the general education meaning, the relevance of general education courses in light of today's online education trends, the list of general education classes, and the factors to consider in choosing general education classes.
+By having a better understanding of the general education's rationale, one can have a more fulfilling journey learning new life skills.

 Back in the 1800s, when the world ushered in the Industrial Age and a number of new technologies and business models arose, schools and universities designed a new curriculum model that would answer “What should every student know?”
 This new college curriculum brought together various arts and sciences subjects, bordering between the liberal arts and vocational appeals, to teach students the practicality of knowledge linked to professional practice (Duncan, 2014).
 Courses in this new model include both the academic major and general education.
 And by the 20th century, general education programs were widely implemented at the forefront of innovative curricula in colleges and universities (O'Banion, 2016).

+What is general education in college?
 In a broad sense, general education is defined as a program that develops students’ general knowledge, literacy, skills, and competencies to equip them with the foundation for lifelong learning and advanced academic curricula (UNESCO Institute for Statistics, 2012).
 Basically, this program provides students with a strong educational footing for an undergraduate degree.
 General education may also be introduced in some institutions as ‘gen ed,’ ‘core curriculum,’ or ‘shared experience’ (Pearson Accelerated Pathways, 2015).

 Not only do institutions have distinctions in the type of approach they integrate into their general education curriculum, but they also differ when it comes to the number of general education courses they require their students to take.
 Primarily, the general education curriculum covers a third to a half of a degree.
 The number of credits it requires can comprise anywhere from 42 to 60 credits of the typical 120 credits needed to earn a bachelor’s degree (Pearson Accelerated Pathways, 2015).
 These courses under the general education requirements are typically taken during the early years of college life, although some could be offered as third- and fourth-year courses.